New AirPods Pro 3 Features You Need to Know

 Sound Quality — Still World Class

-With all the health and translation talk, it would be easy to forget that the AirPods Pro 3 are first and foremost earbuds.
-The audio quality is excellent.
+With all the buzz about health features and translations, it’s easy to lose sight of the fact that the AirPods Pro 3 are, at their core, just earbuds.
+The sound quality is really great!

 Spatial Audio